-Keyword research draws consumers to your content and maximizes your ROI.
+Keyword research draws consumers to their content and maximizes your ROI.
 Keywords aren’t infallible, however.
-If you keyword-stuff or utilize the wrong keywords, you’ll likely to see a drop in your audience numbers—instead of the rise you want.
+If you keyword-stuff or utilize the wrong keywords, you’ll likely see a drop in your audience numbers—instead of the rise you want.

 Enter: negative keywords.

 These aren’t keywords that use “no” in their phrasing.
 Instead, negative keywords help you exclude certain types of search terms from your content.
 In doing so, they make your content more niche, boosting its appeal and applicability.

 If you’re looking to reap the benefits of a more deliberate consumer search, why not learn more about how these types of keywords work?